MatthewZenn/NoTable/README.md

 ![logo](Assets/logo.png)
 # Trident
+A conversion tool for various data formats.

+# Features
-A Markdown table creator.
-Converts a CSV format into a three-column Markdown table.
+- Converts a CSV format into a multi-column Markdown table
+- Parses arrays into JSON (coming soon)
+- Analyzes frequency of characters in text